-A like for like replacement should be an exact replica of the original and not a just a mere resemblance to the original.
+A like for like replacement should be an exact replica of the original and not just a mere resemblance to the original.
 Both the materials and style should be matched.
 However, if the repairs or maintenance would constitute as a building operation such as the replacement of an entire roof then consent will be required.
 However, advice and written approval should always be sought first by contacting the Conservation Team on 01909 533427 or email firstname.lastname@example.org.

-Any buildings or structures within the curtilage or grounds of a listed building that originate from before 1 July 1948, and were in the same use and ownership at the time of listing, are also considered listed.
-Therefore Listed Building Consent is likely required for any works affecting features such as garden walls, railings, gates, outbuildings, terraces, fixed garden ornaments (e.g. sundials) or paving.
+Any buildings or structures within the curtilage or grounds of a listed building that were constructed before 1 July 1948, and were in the same use and ownership at the time of listing, are also considered listed.
+Therefore Listed Building Consent is likely required for any works affecting historic features such as garden walls, railings, gates, outbuildings, terraces, fixed garden ornaments (e.g. sundials) or paving.
 If you are in any doubt whether a building is listed, or if Listed Building Consent is required, please contact the Conservation Team on 01909 533427 or email email@example.com.

-Remember that under the Planning (Listed Buildings and Conservation Areas) Act 1990 it is a criminal offence to carry out works to a listed building without first obtaining Listed Building Consent.
-Doing so can lead to heavy financial penalties and even a possible prison sentence.
+Under the Planning (Listed Buildings and Conservation Areas) Act 1990, it is a criminal offence to carry out works to a Listed Building without first obtaining Listed Building Consent.
+Doing so can lead to prosecution proceedings, including heavy financial penalties and even a possible prison sentence.

 Precise architectural details and choice of materials are usually very important factors when determining applications for works that affect listed buildings.
 It is therefore vital that any drawings submitted with a related application are of a large enough scale and suitably annotated to illustrate all relevant features.
 An inadequate level of detail is likely to delay the application or result in refusal.
 Existing elevation and floor plans (depending on the nature of the application) and the proposed elevations and floor plans must be submitted.